shinkula pass

 zanskar ladakh route

 At 16,580 feet above sea level, Shinkula Pass connects the Zanskar region to Keylong.
-It is only via Shinkula Pass that one can now drive/ride all the way from Keylong to Kargil (or vice-versa) and do a one-way trip into the Zanskar region.
+It is only via Shinkula Pass that one can now drive/ride from Keylong to Kargil (or vice-versa) and do a one-way trip into the Zanskar region.

 Getting confused?
-Let’s actually start with a map and get our bearings right!
+Let’s start with a map and get our bearings right!

 shinkula pass zanskar itinerary